Football in Belarus

-Association football (Асацыяцыя футбола) – commonly known as football (or soccer in the United States, Canada, Australia and Ireland, which have their own football codes) – is a popular sport in the nation of Belarus.
+Association football (Асацыяцыя футбола) – commonly known as football (or soccer in the United States, Canada, Australia and Ireland, which have their own football codes) – is the most popular sport in the nation of Belarus.
 As constituent national republics of the former USSR, Belarusian football was governed by Football Federation of the Soviet Union until 1989 when the Football Federation of Belarus was founded.
 After the nation achieved political independence in 1991, the BFF joined FIFA in 1992 and gained UEFA membership in 1993.

 The country's national football governing body runs the national football teams for both men and women, as well as administering the nation's professional leagues the Belarusian Premier League, First League, and Second League.
 The national federation also organizes the Belarusian Cup annual knockout tournament and the one off Belarusian Super Cup.

 After the 2022 Russian invasion of Ukraine, FIFA and UEFA, the European governing body for football, banned Belarusian national and club teams from international competitions, and UEFA banned Belarus from hosting international competitions.